Understanding Model Transaction#

-As you generate a new address, you will create a secondary box to hold your coins.
-After it is created, you can send funds to this new address, and your funds will be seen as one with your private key.
-You can create an infinite number of new boxes to hold your coins.
-As such, every receiving and spending action will also create an additional unique box.
+When you generate a new address, a secondary box is created to hold your coins.
+Once created, you can send funds to this new address.
+These funds will be linked with your private key.
+You can create an unlimited number of new boxes to hold your coins.
+Therefore, every receiving and spending action will also create an additional unique box.

-This feature can create misconceptions by the user at first glance.
+This feature can initially create misconceptions.
 When you make a transaction, the network scans your "boxes" to verify if you have your tokens and then initiates the transaction.

 "I just created a Yoroi Nightly wallet.
 I transferred 31 Erg from my main Yoroi wallet to the Yoroi Nightly wallet.
 The transaction shows 31 Erg plus a small fee, 0.0011.
 But it also says +92,000 SigRSV.
 My balance shows no change in SigRSV.
 What is the meaning of the +92,000 SigRSV in the transaction?"

 Let's break down this particular transaction:

 To make a transaction of '31 ERG`, the wallet selected three of the boxes with ERG:

 0.029595 ERGthat was received on

 On the left section of the image above, you will see approximately 228 ERG taken, while on the right section, you will see 31 ERG sent and 197 ERG redeposited to your wallet.